edx/tubular/README.md

 - `tubular/scripts/retirement_partner_report.py`
 - `tubular/scripts/structures.py`

-This decision was made to streamline and consolidate our codebase.

-The migration process was completed through this Pull Request: [PR #34063](https://github.com/openedx/edx-platform/pull/34063)
+### 2U Fork

-**2U Fork:** After being deprecated for Open edX, this repo has been forked into the `edx` GitHub org and is maintained by (and for) 2U.
+After being deprecated for Open edX, this repo was forked into the `edx` GitHub org and is maintained by (and for) 2U.
+Initially, on 13 March, 2024 2U switched from `tubular` to `edx-platform` versions of the retirement scripts, but in May 2025, 2U  temporarily switched back to running user from this repository,, in order to most efficiently solve the problem of divergent third-party retirement streams.

 ## Configuration
 ```